These campgrounds are ideal for stargazing

 There is literally nothing nearby that would cause light pollution.

-Campers there are most likely anglers, but the new moon is not prime time for fishing, so you will probably only encounter fellow stargazers.
+Campers here are most likely anglers, but the new moon is not prime time for fishing, so it’s a great time for stargazing in this literal vacuum of light.

-Should you get a high tide during a new moon, you can kayak out from the boat ramp for a clearer view of the night sky.
-Just don’t get lost in the flats of the bay.
-Low tide is a bit risky, given the frequent shoals and shallow waters on the flats.
+Should you get a high tide during a new moon, kayak out from the boat ramp for a clearer view of the night sky.
+Just don’t get lost in the dark.
+Always best to track your path with a GPS at night.

 Shell Mound Campground, 17650 SW 78th Place, Cedar Key, FL 32625.
 Phone: (352) 221-4466.
 Camping fees: Water and electric sites for two people are $25, electric-only sites are $20 and tent sites are $10, including tax.
 Cash only.
 No reservations.
 Cedar Key is the closest town, about 9 miles.